Internal knowledge base guide

-Share the gift of knowledge company-wide for higher customer and employee satisfaction.
+Implement an internal knowledge base and share the gift of knowledge company-wide for higher employee satisfaction.

 - What is an internal knowledge base?

-- What should be included in the internal knowledge base?
+- What should be included in an internal knowledge base?

-- How to create an internal knowledge base?
+- How to create and structure an internal knowledge base

-- How to choose the best internal knowledge base software?
+- How to choose the right internal knowledge base software

 What is an internal knowledge base?

-An internal knowledge base is precisely what it sounds like—a knowledge base for internal use within your company.
-It’s like a digital library or encyclopedia of your business’s information, organized in such a way that makes it easy for employees and team members to find what they need quickly.
-Without an internal KB, employees would have to reach out to colleagues with every single question, or dig through mounds of documents and data — which can seriously drive down productivity.
+An internal knowledge base is precisely what it sounds like—a place for employees to reference company information.
+It’s like a digital library or encyclopedia of your business’s information, organized to make it easy for team members to find what they need quickly.
+An internal KB prevents employees from reaching out to colleagues for assistance with every question or digging through disorganized files.

 What is the purpose of an internal knowledge base?